sf-wdi-31/angular-services-training/README.md

     "country": "France",
     "region": "Bordeaux",
     "price": 12,
-    "description": "Though dense and chewy, this wine does not overpower with its finely balanced depth and structure.
+    "description": "Though dense and chewy, this book does not overpower with its finely balanced depth and structure.
 It is a truly luxurious experience for the senses.", "picture": "http://s3-us-west-2.amazonaws.com/sandboxapi/le_doyenne.jpg" }
 ```